google-github-actions/deploy-cloud-functions/README.md

 - `entry_point`: (Optional) Name of a function (as defined in source code) that will be executed.
 Defaults to the resource name suffix, if not specified.

 - `memory_mb`: (Optional) The amount of memory in MB available for a function.
 Defaults to '256' (256 MB).
 The value must be the number of megabytes _without_ the unit suffix.
+Possible values documented [here][memory].

 - `region`: (Optional) [Region](https://cloud.google.com/functions/docs/locations) in which the function should be deployed.
 Defaults to `us-central1`.